RukaiahBintayMorshed02/Online_bookstore_management_system/README.md

 ## Requirements
 - JDK 17 or later
-- Maven (or use your IDE's built-in Maven support - IntelliJ and Eclipse both have this)
+- Maven
-- Internet access the first time you build (Maven needs to download the JavaFX libraries)
+- Internet access the first time to build

 ## How to run